jameslawler/notes/docs/portuguese-language/verbs/todo2/incluir.md

 ## Writing Prompts

-1. Descreva um projeto em que você incluiu uma nova ideia para melhorar o resultado final.
+1. Quem você incluiu na sua última festa de aniversário?
+Who did you include in your last birthday party?
-2. Escreva sobre alguém que sempre inclui os outros em suas atividades e planos.
+2. O que está incluído no seu currículo?
+What is included in your resume?
-3. Conte sobre um evento futuro em que você incluirá uma surpresa para os participantes.
+3. Escreva sobre alguém que sempre inclui outras pessoas em suas atividades.
+Write about someone who always includes others in their activities.